KXO-FM

-KXO-FM (107.5 MHz) is a commercial FM radio station licensed to El Centro, California, and serving the Imperial Valley.
-It broadcasts an adult contemporary radio format and is owned and operated by KXO Inc., along with KXO 1230 AM.
+KXO-FM (107.5 MHz) is a commercial radio station licensed to El Centro, California, and serving the Imperial Valley.
+It broadcasts an adult contemporary radio format and is owned and operated by KXO Inc., along with KXO (1230 AM).
 The studios and offices are on Main Street in El Centro.
 Carroll Buckley, the station's vice president, hosts the morning show.
 Other DJs include Traci Lyon Ramirez and Gabe Lemuz.

 KXO-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most radio stations in the Imperial Valley.
 The transmitter is off West Villa Avenue in El Centro.